Alfa Romeo GTV and Spider: 1997 changes

-On the interior, pleated leather seats from MOMO were offered in White, Red or Tan.
-These seats came with respective matching coloured carpet, pleated leather door card inserts as well as optional colour coded stitching around, hand brake, gear lever and the stitching of an all new three-spoke steering wheel.
-First RHD cars from this generation retained the original, four-spoke, steering wheel.
+On the interior, pleated leather seats from MOMO were offered in White, Red or Tan colours.
+These seats came with their respective matching coloured carpets, pleated leather door card inserts as well as optional colour coded stitching for the hand brake, gear lever and for an all new three-spoke steering wheel.
+The Right-hand drive cars for 1997, however, retained the original, four-spoke steering wheel.

 1998 facelift

-In May 1998 the cars were revamped for the first time (Phase 2), mainly the interior was changed with new center console, painted letters on skirt seals, changed controls and switches arrangement and different instrument cluster.
-On the exterior main changes included chrome frame around the grille and color-coded side skirts and bumpers.
-A new engine was introduced, the 144 PS 1.8 Twin Spark, and others were changed: the 2.0 Twin Spark was updated with a modular intake manifold with different length intakes and a different plastic cover.
-Power output of the 2.0 TS was raised to 155 PS.
-Engines changed engine management units and have a nomenclature of CF2.
-The dashboard was available in two new colours in addition to the standard black: Red Style and Blue Style, and with it new colour-coded upholstery and carpets.
-3.0 24V got a six-speed manual gearbox as an optional extra.
-The 2.0 V6 TB engine was now also available for the Spider.
-From this generation every V6-engined car had additional air intakes on the lower lip.
+In May 1998, the GTV and Spider underwent a facelift (called Phase 2).
+The main changes included an updated interior with a new center console, a different control layout and switch arrangement along with a different instrument cluster and painted letters on the skirt seals.
+The main changes on the exterior included a chrome frame around the grille fitted in the bonnet and color-coded side skirts and bumpers.
+A new engine was also introduced, the 144 PS 1.8-litre Twin Spark while the existing engines received some updates: the 2.0 Twin Spark was updated with a modular intake manifold with different length intakes and a different plastic cover.
+The power output of the 2.0-litre TS was raised to 155 PS.
+Engines with the updated engine management units and have a nomenclature of CF2.
+The dashboard was available in two new colours styles in addition to the standard black: Red Style and Blue Style, and with it new colour-coded upholstery and carpets.
+The 3.0 24V model got a 6-speed manual gearbox as an optional extra.
+While the 2.0 V6 TB engine also became available for the Spider.
+From this year on, every V6-engined car had additional air intakes on the lower lip.

 2000 engine revamp

-In August 2000 (Phase 2b), engines were revamped to comply with new Euro3 emission standards.
-The units were slightly detuned and have a new identification code "CF3".
-The 3.0 V6 12V was discontinued for the Spider and replaced with the 24V version from the GTV, now only with 6-speed manual gearbox.
-The 2.0 V6 Turbo and 1.8 T.Spark were discontinued also and, for MY 2001, the engine range comprised only the 2.0 T.Spark and 3.0 V6 24V, until the "Phase 3" engine range arrived.
-The GTV/Spider were the last Alfa Romeo cars made at the Arese plant, which closed with production moving to Pininfarina, at its Giorgio Canavese plant in Turin, in October 2000.
+In August 2000, the engines were revamped to comply with the new Euro3 emission standards.
+All engines were slightly detuned and now had a new identification code "CF3".
+The 3.0-litre V6 12V engine was discontinued for the Spider and was replaced with the 24V version from the GTV, now equipped only with a 6-speed manual gearbox.
+The 2.0 V6 Turbo and 1.8 T.Spark engines were also discontinued, and, for the 2001 mode year, the engine range comprised only the 2.0 T.Spark and 3.0 V6 24V, until the "Phase 3" engine range was introduced.
+The GTV/Spider were the last Alfa Romeo automobiles made at the Arese plant, which was decommissioned with production moving to Pininfarina, at its Giorgio Canavese plant in Turin, in October 2000.